lucasvpontes/LearningExperience/README.md

 # LearningExperience
-Projeto voltado para a educação de crianças com o espectro do altismo.
+Projeto voltado para a educação de crianças com o espectro do autismo.